wewewe08/Synford-Text-Based-RPG/README.md

 # How to Play
 - Download this repository as a ZIP file
+- Extract the files to a new folder
 - Run the .exe file titled "Synford_Build0.4_INCOMPLETE.exe"

 # Features